neuronsimulator/nrn/README.md

   pushd build
   ```

-3. Run cmake with the appropriate options, e.g.:
+3. Run cmake with the appropriate options (see below for list of common options). \
+A full list of options can be found in *nrn/CMakeLists.txt* .
+Defaults are shown in *nrn/cmake/BuildOptionDefaults.cmake*), \
+e.g. a bare-bones install:

   ```
   cmake .. \